 Step 9.
 Click the name of the first track and select “Make Stereo Track” to complete the final step of isolating vocals from the song.

 Step 10.
 Go to File > Export > Export as ... to save your isolated vocals.

-Splitter.ai is a free web service that is based on Deezer's open-source research project Spleeter.
-It adopts the advanced AI technology to realize the isolating of different parts of the music like vocals, instrumentals (drums, piano, bass, and others).
+Splitter.ai is a free web service based on Deezer's open-source research project Spleeter.
+It adopts advanced AI technology to realize the isolating of different parts of the music like vocals, instrumentals (drums, piano, bass, and others).
 Moreover, it supports any type of music and can operate on any device.
 It is much simpler to extract vocals from a song using Splitter.ai, for it only needs the original song track.
 And the tested result is quite impressive.
 But it is still recommended that you use high-quality songs to get a better result.
 The following steps will show you how to use this service in detail: